mikirobles/MidiVolumeMixer/README.md

    git tag v1.0.0
    git push origin v1.0.0
    ```
-3. GitHub Actions will automatically build the application and create a new release
+3. GitHub Actions will automatically build the application and create a new release with a standalone executable

 ## Technologies Used